aDarMar/DSV-sim/README.md

 This project was originally developed as an assignment for the Master's Degree course in *Aircraft Dynamics and Simulation*.

 Requires MATLAB 2019b or newer, along with the following toolboxes:
--Mapping Toolbox
+- Mapping Toolbox
--Optimization Toolbox
+- Optimization Toolbox
--Control System Toolbox
+- Control System Toolbox

 ---